Blue Jays to extend protective netting for 2020 season

-TORONTO (AP) — The Toronto Blue Jays say they’ll extend protective netting at Rogers Centre next season, joining other teams that have taken measures after foul balls injured fans.
+TORONTO (AP) — The Toronto Blue Jays will extend protective netting at Rogers Centre next season, joining other teams that have taken measures after foul balls injured fans.

-The team also announced Tuesday they’ll extend the nets at their spring training home next season in Dunedin, Florida.
+The team also announced Tuesday that it will extend the nets next season at its spring training home in Dunedin, Florida.

-The team says the length and height of the new netting has not been determined.
+There was no announcement on the length and height of the new netting at Rogers Centre.
+Baseball’s first retractable roof stadium, which opened as SkyDome in 1989, has single rows of “In the Action” seats beyond the first and third base dugouts that jut out from the main stands.
+The lower level of seating curves into each outfield corner, and foul territory narrows to inches approaching the wall.

 Last month, the Chicago White Sox became the first team in the major leagues to extend protective netting from foul pole to foul pole.
-The White Sox announced the safety measure in June, a week after a foul ball at their home park sent a woman to the hospital.
+The White Sox announced the safety measure in June, a week after a foul ball at their home park hit a woman in the head and sent her to the hospital.

 The Washington Nationals also extended their netting to each foul pole in the middle of this season.
 Other teams have announced plans for future extensions.